SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 text, ...).
 It only knows :ref:`the position on the screen and its dimension
 <CreatingaRegionSettingandGettingAttributes>`.

+A :py:class:`Match`, being the result of a :py:meth:`Region.find` operation, basically is a Region in all aspects, just having a few additional attributes specific for a find result.

 New Regions can be created in various ways:

 * specify their position and dimension

-* extend a given Region or Match in all directions (expand or shrink)
+* extend a given Region in all directions (expand or shrink)

-* use the adjacent rectangles up to the bounds of the screen horizontally or vertically.
+* based on adjacent rectangles up to the bounds of the screen horizontally or vertically.

-* combine different Regions and/or Matches
+* based on their corners

-* as subregions being rows, columns or a grid
+* as subregions being rows, columns or cells of a regular grid

-* based on pixels being one of their corners
+* combine different Regions or use their intersection

 You can use :py:meth:`Region.find`, to **search a given Visual being a rectangular pixel pattern** (given as an Image (filename or :py:class:`Image`) or a :py:class:`Pattern` object) within this Region.